Julkine

 Key actions of the project

-Participants have been recruited through schools.
+Participants were recruited through schools.
 The schools were randomly assigned to the intervention group and the control group; each group consists of four schools (two from Kouvola and two from Mikkeli).
-A total of approximately 100 young people participate in the study.
+A total of approximately 100 young people participated in the study during the school year 2024 – 2025.

-Both the intervention and control groups participate in measurements of physical activity and map surveys to assess transportation mode usage and travel duration.
+Both the intervention and control groups participated in daily physical activity measurements and map surveys that assess transportation mode usage and travel duration.

-The intervention group additionally undergoes a school-year-long intervention aimed at increasing their physical activity and the share of sustainable travel modes in their everyday.
+The intervention group additionally underwent a school-year-long intervention aimed at increasing their physical activity and the share of sustainable travel modes in their everyday.

-In the intervention, researchers organise activities that support sustainable and active travel: lessons and workshops, guidance on hybrid travel in the local area, self-monitoring of carbon footprint using the MOPRiM application or other calculators, newsletters, and a youth travel panel.
-The activities mainly take place in schools during school hours.
+In the intervention, researchers organised activities that support sustainable and active travel: lessons and workshops, guidance on hybrid travel in the local area, calculation of carbon footprint, youth travel panel, bike maintenance workshop, and an information campaign in the form of videos and newsletters.
+The activities mainly took place in schools during school hours.

 The control group will receive a brief version of the intervention after the final measurements.